mtdukes/redistricting2023/README.md

 For additional reference information and data dictionaries, see the [technical reference readme](https://github.com/mtdukes/redistricting2023/blob/main/technical_reference.md).

 **NOTE: The findings below were updated for the maps enacted Oct.
 25, 2023, which state lawmakers amended slightly after they were initially filed.
 [Find the N&O's previous findings for the proposed maps, as initially filed, here.](https://github.com/mtdukes/redistricting2023/blob/main/analysis_of_proposed_maps.md)**

+**CORRECTION: A previous version of this readme file incorrectly reported that the Duke team created 100,000 maps for both Congress and the legislature.
+The team created 100,000 for the state House and state Senate, as well as about 80,000 for the U.S. House. **

 ## Ongoing coverage